royludo/SFBIStats/README.md

 ### Charts

 You can see a sample of the output charts [here](https://www.dropbox.com/sh/b33edivf9tuljfw/AABiurGJNg0i0EdhxoEwouc0a).
-They are numbered according to the script that created it:
+They are named according to the script that created it.
- - summary.py : 1
- - lexical_analysis.py : 2 (unusable with the provided data)
- - time_series.py : 3
- - maps.py : 4
-So figure_1_1 and figure_1_2 are the first two figures from summary.py, and so on...

-figure_1_5, 3_8 and 3_9:
+summary_5 and 9, time_series_8 and 9:

 The education level required for a job has been inferred only from job subtypes, and concerns only CDD and CDI.
 Stage and Thèse categories have been excluded.